-Image credit: University of Minnesota Duluth, National Resources Research Institute
+(Image credit: University of Minnesota Duluth, National Resources Research Institute)

 What did you guess?
 10?
 20?
 3?
 Well, the answer is 0.
-That's right: zero.
+That's right: 0.
 There are no native earthworm species that have been found in any of the area that was glaciated during the last ice age, which is what the map above depicts.
 It is assumed they were all extirpated when the ice came through.
-If you live in the northern U.S. or Canada, any worms you see are non-native, and they arrived with the Europeans.
+If you live in the northern United States or Canada, any worms you see are nonnative, and they arrived with the Europeans.